xWires/PowerItems/README.md

 # PowerItems

-PowerItems is a Minecraft Spigot plugin created to assist in the creation of custom items.
+PowerItems is a Minecraft Spigot plugin that can be used to make items with custom amounts of damage and lore